 The Wall Line

-Production starts with the most precise robot in our factory, the WBZ-160 beam-center.
-This saw cuts the top and bottom plates for our wall, and pre-drills for the installation of plumbing, venting and electrical rough-in that is soon to be installed.
+Production starts with the most precise robot in our factory, a high speed saw that cuts the top and bottom plates for our wall, and pre-drills for the installation of plumbing, venting and electrical rough-in that is soon to be installed.

 It’s all pre-determined by the plans you provide.
 Everything in our factory is pre-cut: drilled, trimmed, fastened and routed with CNC precision.

 Once we’ve got the lumber cut, we move to the Framing Station.
-This machine produces 40 linear feet of framed wall in about 11 minutes.
 Because robots are executing the framing, the framed wall is incredibly precise: no misses here.

 The wall comes out of the framing station and moves to our # 1 Bridge Station.
 Here we put a layer of OSB on the interior face of all exterior wall frames.
 The #1 Bridge is also where any openings in the wall, doors, windows, outlets and switches are precisely cut to perfectly square dimensions.

 We leave the #1 Bridge Station for the Butterfly Table, which raises the wall upright into the Vertical Station where we install the electrical, and plumbing systems.
-Our expert trade professionals are standing at the Vertical Station, tools beside them, working with uncommon speed and accuracy.
-They don’t have to measure anything because the openings for fixtures, outlets and switches are located and cut for them by our CNC robots.
+Our expert trade professionals are standing at the Vertical Station, tools beside them, working with uncommon accuracy and precision as our CNC robots have already located and cut the openings for fixtures, outlets and switches.

 From the Vertical Station, we move the wall via trolley to the Insulating Station.
 The robots lay the wall back down with the stud up and the OSB down, and it’s ready for insulation.
-You’ve got several different options: batten, denim, rockwool, fiberglass, and dense pack cellulose.
-Our preferred method is the dense pack cellulose.
-Because we’re operating in the horizontal and we’re using a vacuum head, we are able to ensure that the cellulose is tight throughout the wall cavity and applied evenly with 3 lbs per square foot of pressure.
+We use dense pack cellulose as it is among the healthiest and most effective types of insulation.
+At Blueprint Robotics, we build our walls, floors and roof horizontally.
+As a result, we are able to use advanced technology to dense pack cellulose, applying it evenly at 3.4 lbs. of pressure per square foot, thereby ensuring that the cellulose is tight throughout each cavity.

-Now we move to the most manual part of our operation -- the Wall Finishing Station.
+Now we move to the Wall Finishing Station.
 All exterior sheathing is taped and all nail penetrations are liquid flashed.

 We come out of the Wall Finishing Station and move the wall to install windows and exterior doors.
 A pneumatic gantry picks up the window or door, places it in the pre-framed and cut opening, and secures it in place while our carpenters complete the fastening and flashing.

 Now the wall is finished.
-It’s shrink wrapped and placed on a specially configured vertical pallet that ensures its protection during transportation.
+It’s packaged and placed on a specially configured vertical pallet that ensures its protection during transportation.

 The entire system is managed by optimization software that understands exactly what’s in production, so that the walls are stacked on the pallet in the right order for final installation and assembly.